CitizenLabDotCo/citizenlab/docs/README.md

 - The Admin UI is no longer exposed to regular (and unauthenticated) users
 - Clicking the toggle button of a custom registration field (in Admin > Settings > Registration fields) no longer duplicated the row
 - Buttons added in the WYSIWYG editor now have the correct color when hovered
+- The cookie policy and accessibility statement are not editable anymore from Admin > Settings > Pages

 ### Changed